Child of Veteran and Public Safety Officer Supplemental Grant Program (CVO, aka CDV)

 - FAFSA data is subject to verification upon request of documentation by the school.
 If selected for verification, all requested documents must be submitted before CVO will be credited to your fees.
 CVO is not retro-active to terms prior to establishing eligibility and submission of all verification documents to the school.

 - CVO pays only the general service fees, R&R fee, Health and Wellness fee, and technology fees that are assessed to all students.
-Additionally, graduate students fees may only be remitted up to the maximum level approved for undergraduate use annually.
-CVO will not pay fees for housing, food, books and supplies, travel, equipment, or miscellaneous expenses.
-Your CDV award will be reduced or cancelled if you receive other tuition-dedicated aid.
+Additionally, graduate students fees may only be remitted up to the maximum amount approved for undergraduate use annually by SFA/CHE.
+CVO will not pay fees for housing, food, books and supplies, travel, equipment, differential fees, lab fees, parking fees, or miscellaneous expenses.
+Your CVO award will be reduced or cancelled if you receive other tuition-dedicated aid.
 If you receive other tuition-dedicated aid that is not provided through the state of Indiana then your hours of CDV use will be pro-rated accordingly.